Heading Out on a Winter Hike? Here's How to Dress for the Elements

 The most important piece of gear, in my opinion, is footwear.
 Any light hiking boot or running shoe will suffice on dry urban trails, but if you are bound for the backcountry, where you might have to scramble across creeks or wade through snowbanks, you would be well-advised to invest in a pair of boots.
 A good pair might last most of a lifetime, so they're a worthy investment.

 Leather boots can be waterproofed with a coating for winter and wet conditions, and breathe easily enough to keep you from getting cold feet.
-Consider L.L.Bean Men's Gore-Tex Ascender Hiking Shoes ($99.99 with free shipping; bundled with a $10 L.L.Bean Gift Card), which have a waterproof upper and inner lining.
+Consider Magellan Outdoors Men's Hillcrest Hiking Shoes ($49.99 with free shipping, 16% off), which have waterproof leather uppers and Hydroguard tricot.

 Along with a good boot, socks can make the difference between a happy hiker and a miserable one.
 Here too, think layering.
-Start with a light, synthetic liner sock like the two-pack of the Bridgedale CoolMax Liner (from $17.96, part of the Backcountry Semi-Annual Sale), and then pull on a pair of the Merrell Women's Fluorecein Socks ($13.30 via coupon code "SAVE30", with free shipping), or other synthetic or wool hiking socks to keep your feet warm even when wet.
+Start with a light, synthetic liner sock, and then pull on a pair of the Bridgedale Pathfinder Socks ($7 with $5.95 s&h), or other synthetic or wool hiking socks to keep your feet warm even when wet.

-If you're heading out in severe conditions, think about layering your hand wear, too.
+If you're heading out in severe conditions, think about layering your gloves, too.
 I'd put on glove liners to start with.
 Cover these with some mittens — fingered gloves expose more of your hand to the air, and are therefore less warm.